Artistic directors 2021-2024: Aliocha Imhoff & Kantuta Quirós

 Aliocha Imhoff and Kantuta Quirós are curators, art theorists, filmmakers, founders and directors of the curatorial platform le peuple qui manque, created in 2005 which works between art and research.
 Among their projects, Le procès de la fiction (Nuit Blanche, 2017) was awarded best art event of 2017 by Les Inrocks and Kunstkritikk and best spoken event by Le Monde.
 Let’s also mention recently What are they asking for ?
 To become something there (Lyon Biennale, 2019), A Debt of Times (Konsthall C, Stockholm, 2018), Une Constituante Migrante (Centre Pompidou, 2017), A Government of Times (Rebuild Foundation, Chicago, and Halle 14, Leipzig, 2016).
 They published Les potentiels du temps (Manuella Editions, 2016, with Camille de Toledo), selected as one of the 10 best essays of 2016 by Les Inrocks and edited Geoesthetics (Editions B42, 2014) and Histoires afropolitaines de l’art, Revue Multitudes 53-54 (2014).
 Members of the editorial board of Multitudes magazine, Night of Ideas, they have been residents of the Rebuild Foundation (Chicago South Side, 2015) and the Ateliers Médicis (2018).
 They will soon publish Qui parle? à l’ère de l’Anthropocène (P.U.F., 2022).

 Kantuta Quirós, born in La Paz (Bolivia), holds a PhD in aesthetics (University of Paris I).
 She is currently a professor of art theory at the Ecole Européenne d’Art de Bretagne in Rennes after having been an associate lecturer at the Ecole Nationale Supérieure d’Architecture de Nantes and having taught at the Ecole des Mines Nantes.
-She also teaches at Ensa Mauritius and at the Ecole des Mines Nantes.
+She also teaches at Ensa Mauritius (Mauritius).
 She has also held various institutional positions, notably from 2007 to 2011, at the Film Department of the Musée Nationale d’Art Moderne / Centre Pompidou.
 Aliocha Imhoff was born in Paris.
 Doctor in aesthetics, he has been a professor at the University of Paris VIII since 2021, department of visual arts.
 He has also held various institutional positions, notably at the Centre National des Arts Plastiques. https://www.lepeuplequimanque.org/